ShadowDuke/OW_GermanPatch/README.md

 **Delete any previous files/directories from earlier versions of this patch**
 1. [Download](https://github.com/ShadowDuke/OW_GermanPatch/archive/master.zip) the files and put the **"Mods"** directory and the **"Translations"** directory in \Users\\###\Documents\My Games\OldWorld\
    - Help: Windows Explorer; click on Documents; navigate to \My Games\Old World\
-2. Launch Old World, go to Options -> UI -> Languages -> German and save.
-3. Go to "Mods" in the main menu and enable "German Translation" and "German" in tne *Translations* bab, click "Save" then click "Play with Mods" or set up a new game and go to Advanced Setup to find the mod at the bottom and enable it.
+2. Go to "Mods" in the main menu and enable "German Translation" and "German" in tne *Translations* bab, click "Save" then click "Play with Mods".
-4. (Return to the leaders choice screen for translated background stories or have a look at the other options to see the whole translation.)
-5. Now set up a new game and start as usual.
+3. Now set up a new game and start as usual.

-**To enable the full patch (step 3) on your saved game started in english**, find your save in \Documents\My Games\Old World\Save\.. and edit the file with an editor.
+**To enable the full patch (step 2) on your saved game begun in english**, find your save in \Documents\My Games\Old World\Save\.. and edit the file with an editor.
-At the 5th line it says *Version* make it look like this **Version="Version: 0.1.40495+German+German Translation=-1182266509"** - make sure German is selected in the UI options (or enable it from the loaded game in the options).
+At the 5th line it says *Version* make it look like this **Version="Version: 0.1.40495+German+German Translation=-1182266509"** - make sure *German Translation* & *German* is selected at the Mods options.

-Loading an existing savegame should work wihtout the need to do the procedure again.
+Loading an existing savegame should work without the need to do the procedure again.
 Language in the options are also saved upon exting the game.

 ## Notes

-- Dont mind the read errors popping up saying "missing Unable to find TextType* messages - thats because i translated some stuff from my *archetypes* mod.
+- Dont mind the red errors popping up saying "missing Unable to find TextType* messages - thats because i translated some stuff from my *archetypes* mod.
 - Some things can't be translated, they are still hardcodet in the egine.
 - If you find or stumble across spelling errors, please let me know [here](https://github.com/ShadowDuke/OW_GermanPatch/issues), thank you.